-The Adviser normally invests at least 80% of the fund's assets in non-U.S. securities.
+The Adviser normally invests the fund's assets primarily in non-U.S. securities, including securities of issuers located in emerging markets.
 The Adviser normally invests the fund's assets primarily in common stocks.

 The Adviser normally allocates the fund's investments across different countries and regions.